brianebeling/Rethought.Commands/README.md

 ### Funcs

-There is an important distiction to make here.
+There is an important distinction to make here.
 Funcs are types that have a return value.
 And as such "Async Actions" are Funcs.
 In the library there are three different types of Funcs.

 `IAsyncFunc` is the previously mentioned async variant of an `IAction`.
 It also comes with a `CancellationToken`.

 The other two types are called `IResultFunc` and `IAsyncResultFunc`.
 The main difference here is that these two types also return a `Result`.

 The `Result` is used for flow control and can have three values.
-`Result.Aborted` is usually returned when the operation was forcefully aborted or there was some kind of exception. `Result.Completed` whenever the operation was sucessful.
+`Result.Aborted` is usually returned when the operation was forcefully aborted or there was some kind of exception. `Result.Completed` whenever the operation was successful.
 `Result.None` is a bit more special and used when no match was found.

 There are plenty of overloads for Actions and Funcs, accepting `System.Action`, `System.Func` or the library built-in Action and Func types.
 The Func ones come with options to not discard the `CancellationToken`.